¿Cuáles Son las Mejores Herramientas de Gestión de Proyectos?

 monday.com is an award-winning project management platform that can help you build custom workflows for your projects.

-Why I picked monday.com: This tool is customizable in almost every way.
+Why I picked monday.com: I chose this tool because it's customizable in almost every way.
 Besides all the different task views, custom fields, and collaboration features, monday.com is great at helping you create automated workflows.
 The automation center is a view where you can select from pre-defined templates and simply click to select the information that is most relevant to you from dropdown menus.

-Additionally, you can find template actions built for integrations like Slack, and custom cards that you can start from scratch.
+Additionally, I like that it offers template actions built for integrations like Slack, and custom cards that you can start from scratch.
 If you go down this route, you will be taken to a drag-and-drop builder.
-Read our in-depth monday.com review for a complete overview of the tool, as well as a short video tutorial of basic features.
+You can also read my in-depth monday.com review for a complete overview of the tool, as well as a short video tutorial of basic features.

 monday.com Standout Features & Integrations